-Professor Alexander Watson’s research focuses on conflict and identity in East-Central Europe.
+Professor Alexander Watson’s research focuses on the global conflicts of the early twentieth century, and especially on their epicentre, East-Central Europe.
 He works on all social, cultural and military aspects of ‘total war’, and on the rise of national consciousness, minority integration and pre-Holocaust plans of ethnic cleansing.
 He is also interested in the history of violence.
 He has written extensively on these topics, concentrating particularly on the era of the First World War.

-Watson’s latest book is The Fortress.
+Alex’s latest book is The Fortress.
 The Great Siege of Przemysl (London: Allen Lane, 2019).
 This is the story of the First World War’s longest siege, and of the opening of the brutal tragedy which befell East-Central Europe during the twentieth century.
 It follows a ragtag Habsburg garrison of old soldiers as they desperately defend Central Europe from Russian invasion, and recounts the vicious fighting, starvation and anti-Semitic ethnic cleansing which began in the region already in 1914.
-The book has been praised in The Times newspaper as ‘a masterpiece’.
+The book won a Society for Military History 2021 Distinguished Book Award and was a BBC History Magazine and Financial Times ‘Book of the Year’.
+The Times newspaper praised it as ‘a masterpiece’.
 ‘Vividly written and well researched …it deserves to become a classic of military history.’

 Academic Qualifications and Fellowships

 - BA(Hons) in Modern History University of Oxford 2000

 - DPhil in History University of Oxford 2005